-The ECC oversees the compliance environment and processes of WIBL and ensures that these are both adequate and effective.
-The ECC is responsible for monitoring WIBL's compliance with applicable laws and regulation, ensuring the First Line is adequately supported, reviewing any compliance breaches and assessing any action taken as well as any requirements to report any breach to regulators.
+The ECC oversees the compliance systems and controls environment of Westpac and ensures that these are both adequate and effective.
+The ECC is responsible for monitoring WBC's compliance with applicable laws and regulation, ensuring the First Line is adequately supported, reviewing any compliance breaches and assessing any action taken as well as any requirements to report any breach to regulators.
 The ECC also has responsibility for ensuring that all compliance issues are recorded and resolved in an effective time frame.